uniquehash/ReviewSheets/Learn:Linux:GNU/StartLinux5-21-2015.md

 Think of this as a working journal of my experience going though
 ####**The Linux Command Line** Second Internet Edition by **_William E. Shotts, Jr._**
 #####Note: I have read, or at least skimmed every link posted.
+#####Note: I will link to extra resources every time a new term is mentioned, however when transitioning to a new chapter it will be assumed that you no longer need the link and I will cease to link.

 ##Contents
 - [Preface](#preface)